What Business Licenses and Permits are Needed in Oklahoma?

 General Business License

-There is no general state of Oklahoma business license, however, many cities require businesses to be licensed to operate.
+There is no general state of Oklahoma business license, however, many cities require businesses.
 Rules for business registration vary depending on location and what the business does.
 Below are a few cities that have licensing requirements.

 Oklahoma City – The Business Licensing Office of the City of Oklahoma requires business licenses for certain businesses.
 A few of these include daycares, kennels, pawn shops, contractors, and more.